The following article was written by a member of Three Counties Sabs in Autumn 2018

 “Foxes are lazy diggers” and tend to enlarge rabbit holes or use badger setts or man-made structures such as drains, hay-bale stacks and piles of rocks (‘Methods of fox control’, National Working Terrier Federation).
 Artificial earths can be put in areas in order to encourage foxes to live in them, the excuse being that they are then easier to find if they are causing trouble in an area, though the NWTF state that experience has shown that those which do the most damage tend to be the easiest to locate anyway (via trails of feathers, for example).

-In 2002, in The Observer article mentioned above, Simon Hart of the Countryside Alliance is referenced as saying that most artificial earths date back decades and are no longer in use, that many were built in order to encourage foxes to settle somewhere away from poultry farms (implying that farmers build them for such purposes…) and not for hunting.
-As building artificial earths is not actually illegal, it seems unclear as to why farmers would have done this in the past but that many of the earths are no longer used.
-Unless farmers suddenly decided that foxes were no longer a problem to them regardless of where they settled…?
+As building artificial earths is not actually illegal, it seems unclear as to why farmers would have done this in the past but have suddenly stopped using them… Unless farmers suddenly decided that foxes were no longer a problem to them regardless of where they settled…?
 Why would these earths be used for so long to encourage foxes to live elsewhere and then suddenly farmers abandon them and abandon the idea?

 Used by hunts to encourage breeding?